vhurna/azure_task_9_create_a_vm_with_powershell/README.md

 2. Make sure you completed the steps described in the **Prerequisites** section

-3. Complete the task, described in the **Requirements** section
+3. Complete the task described in the **Requirements** section

 4. Run `scripts/generate-artifacts.ps1` to generate task artifacts.
-Script will update the file `artifacts.json` in this repo.
+The script will update the file `artifacts.json` in this repo.

 5. Run `scripts/validate-artifacts.ps1` to test yourself.
-If tests are failing — follow the recomendation from the test script error message to fix or re-deploy your infrastructure.
-When you will be ready to test yourself again — **re-generate the artifacts** (step 4) and re-run tests again.
+If tests are failing — follow the recommendation from the test script error message to fix or re-deploy your infrastructure.
+When you are ready to test yourself again — **re-generate the artifacts** (step 4) and re-run tests again.

-6. When all tests will pass — commit your changes and submit the solution for a review.
+6. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

-Pro tip: if you stuck with any of the implementation steps — run `scripts/generate-artifacts.ps1` and `scripts/validate-artifacts.ps1`.
-The validation script might give you a hint on what you should do.
+Pro tip: If you are stuck with any of the implementation steps, run `scripts/generate-artifacts.ps1` and `scripts/validate-artifacts.ps1`.
+The validation script might give you a hint on what to do.

-4. Run artifacts generation script `scripts/generate-artifacts.ps1`

-5. Test yourself using the script `scripts/validate-artifacts.ps1`

-6. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.

-7. When solution is validated, — delete all resources you deployed with the script, they won't be used in the next tasks.
+7. When the solution is validated, delete all resources you deployed with the script; they won't be used in the next tasks.